nbarbettini/recaffeinate.co/src/content/post/introducing-mcp-debugger.md

 * **Tool metadata is missing or ambiguous.** A server might return tools without robust descriptions or without parameter types, so the agent has to guess what to pass... and guesses wrong.
 * **Frameworks have spec gaps.** Most devs use an MCP server framework to jump-start their projects, but some frameworks have incomplete spec coverage that the developer never notices until a client tries to connect in the wild.

 To make matters worse, the MCP spec has been evolving quickly, especially around authorization and security.
-These changes are **good**, but keeping up with a moving target is hard, and the failure modes are subtle.
+These changes are _good_, but keeping up with a moving target is hard and many tradeoffs are not yet well-documented.

 ## Introducing MCP Debugger